littlebitru/trdw_teleg_bot_NEW/README.md

 * Listens for POST requests at the root path (`/`) and expects a JSON payload from TradingView.
 * Formats the received JSON as a Markdown code block and sends it to a specified Telegram chat.
 * Uses environment variables to store sensitive credentials (Telegram bot token and channel ID).
+* Optionally validates requests with a shared `WEBHOOK_SECRET` value.
 * Runs on port `5000` by default; you can override the host and port with `HOST` and `PORT` environment variables.

 ## Prerequisites